Emma-2016/introduction-to-computer-science-and-programming/README.md

 #
 introduction-to-computer-science-and-programming

-note taken from introduction to computer science and programming provided by MIT
+Note taken from introduction to computer science and programming provided by MIT